Cleanse/events/README.md

 - ValidateEvent, ManageEvent, UpdateEvent, <??>
 - Overlay ('/event/:id/broadcast') will work similarly to '/event/:id/placement' does.
 - Editing a match will pop out similarly to editing a team (using a modal).
+- Needs 'user' or 'role' support.
+Right now, all admin can control all events etc.

 ###### Frontend?
 Controllers (October backend)
 - !!!
 Eventual idea: Event/Overlay SAAS.